Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 However, there’s more to email marketing for service businesses than meets the eye.

-Only by following email newsletter fundamentals can you expect to achieve the ROI on offer.
+Only by following email newsletter fundamentals can you expect to achieve the ROI on your efforts.

-Hopefully, the advice in this post will help you do it.
+Hopefully, the advice in this post will help you do it, or at least point you in the right direction.

-If you’re feeling overwhelmed when it comes to managing your company’s email marketing efforts or just don’t feel like you have the time to do it, our expert team can help…
+If you’re feeling overwhelmed when it comes to managing your company’s email marketing efforts or just don’t feel like you have the time to do it, my award-winning team can help…

-Click here to learn more about Maxx Email™, our award-winning done-for-you email newsletter services where our team does all of the heavy lifting for you.
+Click here to learn more about Maxx Email™, our done-for-you email newsletter service where our team does all of the heavy lifting for you.